18F/ux-guide/_pages/research/make-research-actionable.md

 - What will the next research team who picks this up this need to know?

-- Are the notes, recordings, and findings properly organized?
-Hint (for GSA staff): here is [a list of things to catalog](https://docs.google.com/document/d/1m4Q98Ah8XdUs4kfJk7n9vwAEhNApoXMWib_jptMF63Y/edit).
+- Are the notes, recordings, and findings properly organized? ([List of things to catalog](https://docs.google.com/document/d/1m4Q98Ah8XdUs4kfJk7n9vwAEhNApoXMWib_jptMF63Y/edit)).

 - Where and how do files containing PII need to be stored in order to maintain privacy?
 Was all identifying information removed from data that hasn’t been stored securely?